makandra/capybara-lockstep/README.md

 - capybara-lockstep waits for dynamically inserted `<script>`s to load (e.g. from [dynamic imports](https://webpack.js.org/guides/code-splitting/#dynamic-imports) or Analytics snippets).
 - capybara-lockstep waits for dynamically inserted `<img>` or `<iframe>` elements to load.

+In summary Capybara can no longer observe the page while HTTP requests are in flight.
-This covers most async work that causes flaky tests.\
+This covers most async work that causes flaky tests.

-You can also configure capybara-lockstep to [wait for other async work](#signaling-asynchronous-work).
+You can also configure capybara-lockstep to [wait for other async work](#signaling-asynchronous-work) that does not involve the network, like animations.

 Installation